mediaarchivisttools/CompleteARR/README.md

 # CompleteARR - All or Nothing!

-CompleteARR is your automated media librarian obsessed with making sure all your films are in the right Root Folders and your series only show up on Plex/Jellyfin/Emby if they are complete; without any missing episodes.
+CompleteARR works as your automated media librarian, organizing films into the proper root folders and ensuring that Plex/Jellyfin/Emby only see series with every episode present.

 ---